This is a huge shame because good pricing strategies is one of the most effective paths to a profitable business.

 - Follow that up by overlaying your price with stuff that makes charging it more palatable.
 This is the psychological, emotional and confidence piece.

-In the meantime, how did you arrive at your pricing?
+How did you arrive at your pricing?
+Share in the comments!